msoumik78/msoumik78.github.io/_posts/2017-10-12-java-serialization-techniques.markdown

 ### Serialization

+Serialization is the process of converting in-memory objects to bytestream for either storing the data in persistent storage (like filesystem) or passing the data across network (as in RPC calls).
+De-serialization is the reverse process of converting the bytestream back to Java in-memory objects.
+Serialization / De-serialization is frequently involved in distributed computing technologies like RMI , EJB and nowadays in Hadoop eco system.
+This blog discusses about various ways in which one can attempt serialization/ de-serialization.

+#### Java's default serialization
-One can mark an object to be serializable just by implementing the marker Serializable interface.
+One can mark an object to be serializable just by just implementing the *marker* Serializable interface.
+That's it and the developer does not need to do anything else!
+This single declaration will ensure that Java's default serialization will kick in once you want to serialize the object.

-Serialization technique can be used to read and write data if that data will be read by Java programs only.
+Following is some code snippet for Java's default serializatiopn technique:
 {% highlight ruby %}

 // Serialization (Converting an in-memory object to serialized state) -

-ObjectOutputStream os = new ObjectOutputStream (new FileOutputStream("x.ser")); os.writeObject();
+// This assumes that Object1's class implements Serializable interface ObjectOutputStream os = new ObjectOutputStream (new FileOutputStream("x.ser")); os.writeObject(Object1);

 // De-Serialization (Converting a serialized state to in-memory object) - ObjectInputStream os = new ObjectInputStream (new FileInputStream("x.ser"));